-That’s one of the most loaded questions in the automotive world.
-The truth is, it really depends on the situation and the application of the system.
-For instance, any type of four-wheel drive system is perceived as superior in low-traction situations.
-That makes it most favorable for those who live in regions where it snows quite a bit, or where paved roads are a luxury.
+That’s one of the most loaded questions in the automotive world, and the answer largely depends on who you ask.
+The truth is, it largely depends on the situation and the application of the system, and there is no right or wrong answer.
+Any type of four-wheel-drive system is perceived as superior in low-traction situations.
+That makes it most favorable for those who live in regions where it snows quite a bit or where paved roads are a luxury.
 More recently, all-wheel drive has become more prominent in performance applications as a way to increase traction.

 When it comes to two-wheel drive layouts, and the argument of front-wheel drive versus rear-wheel drive, the debate becomes even more complicated.
-Because of its age and history with the origin of the automobile, rear-wheel drive was once the most prominent type of drivetrain because of its simple and cost-effective design.
-As technology evolved, cheaper development costs made front-wheel drive more popular due to packaging and fuel economy.
-That’s because front-wheel drive vehicles require less parts since the power- and drivetrain are typically all one unit that sits at the front of the vehicle.
-There’s no such thing as a rear-engine, front-wheel drive vehicle because it makes zero sense in terms of engineering complexity, though some rear-engined vehicles are four-wheel drive (like the Volkswagen Vanagon Syncro).
+Due to its age and history with the origin of the automobile, rear-wheel drive was once the most prominent type of drivetrain because of its simple and cost-effective design.
+As technology evolved, cheaper development costs made front-wheel drive more popular due to packaging and fuel economy reasons.
+That’s because front-wheel drive vehicles require fewer parts since the entire drivetrain is typically packaged as one unit that sits at the front of the vehicle.
+There’s no such thing as a mass-produced, rear-engine, front-wheel drive vehicle because it makes zero sense in terms of engineering complexity, though some rear-engined vehicles are four-wheel drive (like the Volkswagen Vanagon Syncro).

-As for which is better, well, again, it depends on the situation.
+As for which is better, again, it depends on the situation.
 Both front-wheel drive and rear-wheel drive vehicles have their disadvantages, but both have proven themselves well, especially when the car is equipped with the proper tires for the weather.

 Front-wheel drive vehicles tend to perform better in everyday driving situations, particularly during inclement weather.
 That’s because both the engine and the transmission sit over the front axle, adding weight to the drive wheels, which increases traction for slippery situations.
-Most manufacturers of standard cars have resorted to front-wheel drive because they’re cheaper to make, more efficient in operation, and provide better traction to the everyday driver.
+Most manufacturers of standard cars resorted to front-wheel drive because they’re cheaper to make, more efficient in operation, and provide better traction for the everyday driver.